 - A. The number of courses required for promotion of exceptional students shall be the same as those for regular students.
-However, the required course of study and the required level of achievement shall be determined by the student's IEP. - B. Students with disabilities must master the appropriate performance standards (Next Generation Sunshine State Standards / Florida Standards or State Standards for Special Diploma) or have results of specific remediation strategies documenting mastery in their Individual Educational Programs prior to promotion to each grade level.
-The Exceptional Student Education teacher is responsible for the assessment, remediation, and documentation of appropriate performance standards. - C. The following factors must be considered for promotion of ESE students at all grade levels: - 1. successful completion of IEP goals and objectives, - 2. chronological age, - 3. grades earned in all courses, - 4. attendance, and - 5. previous retentions. - D. The Enhanced New Needed Opportunity for Better Life and Education for Students with Disabilities (ENNOBLES) Act requires that each district school board provide instruction to prepare students with disabilities to demonstrate proficiency in the skills and competencies necessary for successful grade-to-grade progression and high school graduation.
+However, the required course of study and the required level of achievement shall be determined by the student's IEP. - B. Students with disabilities must master the appropriate performance standards or have results of specific remediation strategies documenting mastery in their Individual Educational Programs prior to promotion to each grade level.
+The Exceptional Student Education teacher is responsible for the assessment, remediation, and documentation of appropriate performance standards. - C. The following factors must be considered for promotion of ESE students at all grade levels: - 1. successful completion of IEP goals and objectives, - 2. chronological age,

+- 3. grades earned in all courses,

+- 4. attendance, and

+- 5. previous retentions.

+- D. The Enhanced New Needed Opportunity for Better Life and Education for Students with Disabilities (ENNOBLES) Act requires that each district school board provide instruction to prepare students with disabilities to demonstrate proficiency in the skills and competencies necessary for successful grade-to-grade progression and high school graduation.
 For the purposes of this act, the term "student with a disability" means any student who is documented as having an intellectual disability; a hearing impairment, including deafness; a speech or language impairment; a visual impairment, including blindness; an emotional or behavioral disability; an orthopedic other health impairment; an autism spectrum disorder; a traumatic brain injury; or a specific learning disability, including, but not limited to, dyslexia, dyscalculia, or developmental aphasia.